azabelmena/Dotfiles/README.md

 Feel free to steal my dots, the repository is public for a reason.

 # P.S.
-If for some reason these configs violate the goals of achieving Reproducability, Consistency, and Statelessness, please let me know.
+If for some reason these configs violate the goals of achieving Declarability, Reproducability, and Statelessness, please let me know.
 You can do this by opening an issue on github.